JohanVanslembrouck/corolib/README.md

 	C:\local\vcpkg\installed\x64-windows\tools\grpc

-After installing gRPC, set the GRPC_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the gRPC eaamples in examples/grpc.
+After installing gRPC, set the GRPC_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the gRPC examples in [grpc](./examples/grpc).

 #### ROS 2

 I did not manage to install ROS 2 on Windows 11.
 I tried to follow the instructions at https://docs.ros.org/en/humble/Installation/Windows-Install-Binary.html.
 According to https://docs.ros.org/en/humble/Installation/Windows-Install-Binary.html#system-requirements, only Windows 10 is supported.

 See below for an installation on Ubuntu 22.04 LTS.